rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Isaiah is a prophet who lived in the 8th century BC, specifically around 739 BC through 701 BC.
 And, like the rest of the canonical scripture, the *Book of Isaiah* is best understood in unity and not necessarily in discrete parts.
 It contains a fractal structure with multiple layers of linear story telling weaved together.
-There are many repeated prophetic themes that apply both to specific historical context while simultaneously applying to future prophecy including the Messiah as well as a final judgment and a new heaven.
+There are many repeated prophetic themes that apply to a specific historical context while simultaneously applying to future prophecy including the Messiah as well as a final judgment and a new heaven.